 Let’s go over a few more tools to improve your site’s SEO copywriting.

-The first is my very own SEO analysis tool on this website.
+The first is my very own SEO analysis tool on this website, Ubersuggest.

-Just enter your page (and up to three competitors) to get a fast SEO analysis.
+Just enter your URL to get a fast SEO analysis.

 This is vital information to understand how your SEO efforts are paying off.

 You’ll notice I don’t pay for traffic to my site.
 It’s all organic search and referral traffic.